All the legal information about our products and services.

 Actionstep’s servers have SSL Certificates so all Data transferred between users and the Service is encrypted.
 However, the Internet is not in itself a secure environment.
 Users should only enter, or instruct the importation of, Data to the database within a secure environment.
 This means that Your browser must support the encryption security used in connection with the Service.

-Actionstep does not store Your credit card details
+Actionstep does not store any credit card details

-Your credit card details are encrypted and securely stored by payment processors to enable Actionstep to automatically bill Your credit card on a recurring basis.
-Your credit card details are not stored by the Service and cannot be accessed by Actionstep staff.
+Any credit card details are encrypted and securely stored by payment processors to enable Actionstep to bill the cards.
+Credit card details are not stored by the Service and cannot be accessed by Actionstep staff.

 Privacy policies of any optional third-party applications the service links to